FemkeBakker/Timeline-Extraction/README.md

 ### Content of the files
-main.ipynb -> notebook where the different steps get connected + evaluated. demo.ipynb -> notebook where a demostration can be run.
+main.ipynb -> notebook where the different steps get connected + evaluated. demo.ipynb -> notebook where a demostration can be run. code/descriptives.ipynb -> notebook with descriptive statistics of dataset + predictions of chatGPT code/run_chatGPT -> notebook that runs the two experiments of ChatGPT
+#### data folder